Aurora AwardsCanadian Science Fiction & Fantasy Association

 The Aurora awards are run by the Canadian Science Fiction and Fantasy Association (CSFFA), a federally registered non-profit society.
 The awards recognize the best Canadian professional and amateur (fan) achievements for the prior calendar year (January 1st through December 31st).

-Special Note: As of the 2011 AGM, CSFFA and the Aurora Awards requires everyone to purchase a society membership to nominate, vote or participate in the AGM.
-The annual dues are just $10 (on-line or mail-in) and are valid from January to December of the calendar year no matter when in the year they are purchased.
+CSFFA requires everyone to purchase a society membership to nominate, vote or participate in the AGM.
+The annual dues are just $10 (on-line) and are valid from January to December of the calendar year no matter when in the year they are purchased.
 CSFFA members are those who have already paid for their membership for the current calendar year.

 If you registered with CSFFA in the past your account is still valid and you do not need to create a new account.

 The following rules cover both nominations and voting for an Aurora award.
-Submitting a ballot will be taken as your acknowledgment that you have read and agree to abide by these rules.
+Submitting a nomination or voting ballot will be taken as your acknowledgment that you have read and agree to abide by these rules.

 Members must adhere to the following rules.
 In the event that the Awards committee feels that one or more of these rules has been violated by a participant, they may reject any or all nominations or votes from or for that participant without notification.
 The decision of the Awards committee is final.